Cuberick-Orion/CIRR/index.md

 <div class="panel-body" markdown="1">

 - **Sept.
-2026**: The primary test-split evaluation server is back online after migrating to Cloudflare.
-Use [cirr.zheyuanliu.me](https://cirr.zheyuanliu.me/) for evaluation; [cirr.junjie.au](https://cirr.junjie.au/) remains available as a backup.
+2026**: The test-split evaluation server returned online after a three-day outage and migration to Cloudflare.
+- **Oct.
+2024**: Added guidance for researchers having trouble obtaining raw images from NLVR2.
+- **Jun.
+2024**: Updated the download links.
 - **Aug.
-2021**: We opened the test-split evaluation server.
+2021**: Released the dataset and code, and opened the test-split evaluation server.
-- **Aug.
-2021**: We released the dataset and code for the project.
 {: .news-list}

 </div>